MakeSchool-Tutorials/Makestagram-Swift-V2/P16-Implementing-Likes/content.md

 Add the `doesUserLikePost` method to the `Post` class:
 >
     func doesUserLikePost(user: PFUser) -> Bool {
         if let likes = likes.value {
             return likes.contains(user)
         } else {
             return false
         }
     }

 As promised, this method is pretty straightforward.
-The only part that might be new to you is the `contains` function.
-The `contains` function takes an array and an object and returns whether or not the object is stored inside of the array.
+The only part that might be new to you is the `contains` method.
+The `contains` method simply returns whether or not the object is stored inside of the array.

 ##Liking and Unliking a Post